CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a PCI DSS reference guide or textbook chapter than an actionable skill for Claude.
-It's heavily padded with information Claude already knows (the 12 PCI requirements, compliance levels, SAQ types) while lacking a clear workflow for actually implementing PCI compliance.
-The code examples, while partially executable, are fragmented and don't connect into a coherent implementation process.
+This skill reads more like a PCI DSS reference document than an actionable skill for Claude.
+It is excessively verbose, spending significant tokens on information Claude already knows (the 12 PCI requirements, compliance levels, SAQ types) while lacking a clear workflow for actually implementing PCI compliance.
+The code examples are a mixed bag of useful snippets and incomplete stubs, and the entire content is dumped into one monolithic file with no progressive disclosure.

 Suggestions